achrafelkhnissi/1337/42curses/Born2beRoot/knowledge.md

 	| ----------- Hour (0 - 23)
 	------------- Minute (0 - 59)
 	```
+- What is `wall` command?
+	- command used by the root user to send a message to all users currently connected to the server.
+If the system administrator wants to alert about a major server change that could cause users to log out, the root user could alert them with wall.
 - In the network settings of the virtualbox! what is the difference between "NAT" and "Bridged Adapter"?
 - What is WordPress?
 - What is lighttpd, MariaDB, and PHP?